RemakingEden/jsparkes.com/_posts/2023-09-21-opencre-chatbot.md

 ![OpenCRE Chatbot Homepage](../images/posts/OpenCRE%20Chatbot%20Homepage.png)

-In my experience, the chatbot is a simple way to parse the mountains of information that is encapsulated within OpenCRE.
+In my experience, the chatbot is a simple way to parse the mountains of information encapsulated within OpenCRE.
 It felt much more intuitive when you didn't know exactly what you were looking for.
 It allows you to explain your problem in plain English, and the chatbot will try to understand the question.

 For example, if I were discussing with the development team a feature that would take user input and display it on the screen but I didn't know the term "XSS" like in the scenario above, I could use the below prompt to understand what I should be looking out for.